 - One of the best ways to protect yourself and your family is to have a working smoke alarm that can sound fast for both a fire that has flames, and a smoky fire that has fumes without flames.
-It is called a "Dual Sensor Smoke Alarm." - Place a smoke alarm on the ceiling of every level of your home and both inside and outside bedrooms as children and older - people can sleep though the loud sound of a smoke alarm.
-Make sure your escape plan includes someone that can help children and others wake up immediately to escape from the home. - If you keep your bedroom doors closed, place a smoke alarm on the ceiling of each bedroom. - Check smoke alarms monthly by pressing the test button.
+It is called a "Dual Sensor Smoke Alarm." - Place a smoke alarm on the ceiling of every level of your home and both inside and outside bedrooms as children and older people can sleep though the loud sound of a smoke alarm.
+Make sure your escape plan includes someone that can help children and others wake up immediately to escape from the home.

-- Teach children what the smoke alarm sounds like and what to do when they hear the alarm sound. - If there is a fire, leave the home right away by crawling low under the smoke and never go back inside. - If smoke from cooking makes the alarm sound, press the "hush" button, if your alarm has one.
-You can also turn on the kitchen fan, open a window or wave a
+- If you keep your bedroom doors closed, place a smoke alarm on the ceiling of each bedroom. - Check smoke alarms monthly by pressing the test button. - Never take smoke alarm batteries out to put into other items like games or remote controls. - Teach children what the smoke alarm sounds like and what to do when they hear the alarm sound. - If there is a fire, leave the home right away by crawling low under the smoke and never go back inside.

-- towel near the alarm until it stops making the sound.
+- If smoke from cooking makes the alarm sound, press the "hush" button, if your alarm has one.
+You can also turn on the kitchen fan, open a window or wave a towel near the alarm until it stops making the sound.
 Never take the battery out of the alarm. - Most alarms need a new battery at least once a year.
 Some smoke alarms have batteries that last for up to 10 years.
 If your smoke alarm is over 10 years old, replace it with a new alarm and a new battery. - If you rent, talk to your landlord about placing a working smoke alarm in your home.
 You still need to buy a new battery at least once a year for the alarm.